SaaS design

 • Campaign Monitor: The email marketing tool that allows users to create elegant emails in simple steps.
 It also enables the tracking and management of a marketing campaign.

-To the users of any SaaS product, it is essentially a web app.
+While some SaaS companies tend to develop mobile versions of their SaaS solutions, to the majority of users of any SaaS product, it is essentially a web app.
 Every web app deals with data and users need to slice and dice data in various ways depending on their requirements, which keep changing.

 If you only allow the fixed sorting capability to your clients then your product is not likely to work for them.